Fed's bumper rate cut revives 'reflation specter' in US bond market

 An auction of 10-year TIPS on Thursday, after the Fed's rate-setting meeting, was lapped up by investors, with non-dealers absorbing 93.4% of the $17 billion Treasury debt sale, the highest share since January.
 Flows into U.S. dollar inflation-linked bonds, however, were negative in the week ending on Monday, according to LSEG data.

 "Investors are once again concerned with the specter of reflation," BMO Capital Markets rates strategists said in a note last week.
-Matt Smith, fund manager at Ruffer, said he has been adding inflation protection to his portfolio over the last few days and weeks.
+Matt Smith, fund manager at Ruffer, said he has been adding inflation protection to his portfolio over the last few days and weeks through commodities and commodity equities, which he said are classic inflation hedges and were trading at extremely low valuations.

 Many in the market have fresh memories of the selloff that happened when a dovish pivot by the Fed in December was followed by months of upside surprises on inflation and employment.